joshbegley/nyt-latest/README.md

 `Black Americans were once far less likely than white Americans to be vaccinated.
 But a wave of pro-vaccine campaigns and a surge of virus deaths have narrowed that gap, experts say.`\
 https://nytimes.com/2021/10/13/us/black-americans-vaccine-tuskegee.html?searchResultPosition=4

-**Justice Dept. to Investigate Abuses in Texas’ Juvenile Prisons**\
+**Justice Dept. to Investigate Reports of Abuse in Texas’ Juvenile Prisons**\
-`Reports of excessive force, sexual misconduct, and the use of isolation and pepper spray prompted the inquiry into the treatment of incarcerated children.`\
+`Accusations of excessive force, sexual misconduct, and the use of isolation and pepper spray prompted the inquiry into the treatment of incarcerated children.`\
 https://nytimes.com/2021/10/13/us/politics/texas-juvenile-prisons-abuse.html?searchResultPosition=5

 **William Shatner and Crew Float in Space**\